rubenrabb01/Pike-biology-Habitat-use-/Proportion of use of open water habitat.md

 ### 3.2.
 Fit a beta regression model (distribution with logit/beta processes) using the package betareg

-library(betareg)
+:books:`library(betareg)`

-First we need to check if there are NAs for the variable _hab.prop_.
+First, we need to check if there are NAs for the variable _hab.prop_.
 We can do this with the following code:
 ```
 open_water_prop[is.na(open_water_prop$hab.prop),]
 ```